xuche123/capstone/README.md

       - Backend API for `generate.js`.
   - Website URLS
     - `login`
-      - Renders the login page.
+      - Renders the `login` page.
     - `logout`
-      - Logs the user out and redirects to the index page.
+      - Logs the user out and redirects to the `index` page.
     - `register`
-      - Renders the registration page.
+      - Renders the `registration` page.
     - `gallery`
-      - Renders the gallery page.
+      - Renders the `gallery` page.
     - `generate`
       - Sends an api request to a stable diffusion model hosted on [replicate](https://replicate.com/stability-ai/stable-diffusion).
 Response is sent to the frontend end to be displayed
     - `prompts`
-      - Renders the prompts page.
+      - Renders the `prompts` page.
     - `profile`
-      - Renders the profile page.
+      - Renders the `profile` page.
     - `edit_profile`
       - Allows the user to edit their profile information.

+# Installations and how to run

+1. Install require packages using:

+   `pip install -r requirements.txt`

+2. Start the server using:

+   `python manage.py runserver`